-An example of metabolic disorder that autism is associated with is Phenylketonuria (PKU).
-Phenylketonuria is the abnormal presence of phenylketone and other metabolites of phenylalanine in the urine.
+An example of a metabolic disorder that autism is associated with is Phenylketonuria (PKU).
+Phenylketonuria is the abnormal presence of phenylacetone and other metabolites of phenylalanine in the urine.
 Phenylalanine is toxic to the brain tissue, therefore an accumulation of this is believed to be linked with autism.
-These metabolic disorders are somehow associated with how a child with autism behaves and deal with people and his or her surroundings.
+These metabolic disorders are somehow associated with how a child with autism behaves and deals with people and his or her surroundings.

 Reasons for Metabolic Screening in children

 - Cyclic vomiting – is a syndrome that presents recurrent vomiting and nausea.
 The presence of lethargy is also present;